 Once employees sign up for it, the program administrator pairs the best matches together.
 Informal mentorships occur when the leader and peer employees get together to share their experiences.

 While you can have both types of mentorship programs in your company, the formal is much better organized.
-Informal mentorships, you can have one-on-one sessions, peer-to-peer, group mentorships, and even workshops where several leaders mentor a group of employees.
+In informal mentorships, you can have one-on-one sessions, peer-to-peer, group mentorships, and even workshops where several leaders mentor a group of employees.

 With formal mentorship programs, everyone who chooses to do it is guaranteed a mentor.
 This allows for employees who tend to stay on the sidelines to feel more included, such as women and underrepresented employees.

-- For instance, a study mentions that 76 percent of people believe mentorships are important; however, only 37 percent have a mentor.
+• For instance, a study mentions that 76% of people believe mentorships are important; however, only 37 percent have a mentor.

-- Additionally, mentorships help mentees find their strengths and work on their weaknesses, which leads to more productivity.
-67 percent of businesses reported an increase in productivity because of a mentorship program.
+• Additionally, mentorships help mentees find their strengths and work on their weaknesses, which leads to more productivity.
+In our 2022 State of Coaching and Mentoring Report, we found a clear link between mentoring and higher productivity as well as employee development.

 Build a mentor and mentee program in the workplace